YEAR C: CHRIST THE KING/THE REIGN OF CHRIST

-For the feast of Christ the King we return briefly to a reading from Jeremiah.
+For the feast of Christ the King or The Reign of Christ we return briefly to a reading from Jeremiah.
 This text is one of the first relating to the period after the deportation of 598 BCE, at the beginning of the reign of king Zedekiah.
 It is remarkable that this glimpse of Jeremiah’s early response to that deportation moves quickly from a strong condemnation of leaders to a vision of restoration.

 The human ‘shepherds’ mentioned in v.
 1 embrace not only the priests of Israel and some kings, but also false prophets.
 Jeremiah came up against all three as he first warned of the Babylonian invasion and then urged Israelites to settle down in captivity (Jeremiah 29).
 The effects of failed leadership are noted in v.
 4: the people were ‘afraid’ and some went ‘missing’.
-From twentieth century experience, the latter is an ominous word recalling the worst injustices of some Southern American countries, the Iraq of Saddam Hussein, the Dafur region of Sudan, and, closer to home, the treatment of Australia’s Indigenous people.
-In the context of the oracle, Jeremiah’s ‘woe’ is not merely personal condemnation, but is also divine curse.
+From twentieth century experience, the latter is an ominous word recalling the worst injustices of some Southern American countries, in various African lands and the Middle East.
+Closer to home, it recalls the treatment of Australia’s Indigenous people since the coming of Europeans to this shore.
+In the context of the oracle, Jeremiah’s ‘woe’ is not merely personal condemnation, but it is also divine curse.
 Jeremiah elaborates on the demise of the shepherds in 25:34-38.

 Of the various images of the people of God, that of ‘sheep’ in a pasture is one of the richest for it characterizes both the people and the nourishing environment of their covenant with God.
 This image places emphasis on the community rather than the individual believer.
 ‘My pasture’ (v.
-1) points to the significant individual within this metaphor, namely God the shepherd, an image familiar from Psalm 23 but which probably originated with Jeremiah.
+1) points to the significant individual within this metaphor, namely God the shepherd, an image familiar from Psalm 23 but which is also found in the prophets, especially Jeremiah.
+Its origins may well go further back.
 The failure of the human shepherds is all the greater when placed in contrast to the dependability of the divine shepherd.
 Metaphors for the divine are expressions from human experience that attempt to express something that is beyond human grasp.
 In this case they seek to express a trust in God who holds all things in God’s hand.

 A play on words in v.
 2 contrasts the failure of Israel’s leaders to ‘attend’ to (KJV ‘visit’) the needs of the people with the intention of God to ‘attend’ to them on account of their evil deeds.
-Perhaps the ‘attention’ of God which Jeremiah had mind was the deportation of the royal family, nobles and craftsmen, and other leaders (2 Kgs 24:8-17).
+Perhaps the ‘attention’ of God which Jeremiah had mind was the deportation of the royal family, nobles and craftsmen, and other leaders mentioned in 2 Kgs 24:8-17.

 One of several innovations in this chapter is Jeremiah’s reference to the remnant.
-It appears that Isaiah’s conception of the remnant, fashioned from the Assyrian captivity in the eighth century (Isa.
-10:20-22), emphasized that only a few would return.
+It appears that Isaiah’s conception of the remnant, fashioned from the Assyrian captivity in the eighth century (Isa 10:20-22), emphasized that only a few would return.
 It was primarily an image of destruction.
-Jeremiah, however, uses it as a positive vision for exiles returning from every land (Jer.
-40:11).
+Jeremiah, however, uses it as an image of hope with the positive vision of exiles returning from every land (Jer 40:11).

 Note that Jeremiah makes no use of the language of ‘messiah’ (i.e. of God’s anointed one), here or elsewhere.
-Indeed, in all the prophetic books, apart from the late text in Dan.
-9:24-26, there are only two references to the Lord’s anointed: Isa.
-45:1 and 61:1.
+Indeed, in all the prophetic books, apart from the late text in Dan 9:24-26, there are only two references to the Lord’s anointed: Isa 45:1 and 61:1.
 The first of these refers to a foreign king, Cyrus of Persia, while the latter is the text by which Jesus identifies himself and his mission (see Luke 4:21).
-The choice of this Jeremiah text for the feast of Christ the king is a reminder that we Christians need to be aware that our ‘messianic’ reading of such texts sometimes depends on connections that were not intended originally.
+The choice of this Jeremiah text for the feast of Christ the King or The Reign of Christ is a reminder that we Christians need to be aware that our ‘messianic’ reading of such texts sometimes depends on connections that were not intended originally.
 Our understanding of Jesus as messiah in turn depends on our investigation of originally non-messianic texts such as Jeremiah 23.On the other hand the choice of this text from Jeremiah is a firm reminder of the nature of divine care.
 In Jesus Christ, all that is inherent in God’s dominion over creation finds its fulfillment.

 Psalm: Luke 1:68-79